bigginlab/OxCompBio/README.md

 Python 3.6+, MDAnalysis (conda-forge channel), Numpy, Matplotlib, nglview (bioconda channel).

 #### Known bugs:
-The nglview part of the notebook is known to be faulty in non-Linux environments (Windows & MacOS).
+The nglview part of the notebook does not work in non-Linux environments (Windows & MacOS).

 #### Getting started: